You might not have ever heard of a Mysore yoga rug.

 You think a grippy surface is going to be better for this or a cotton one?
 Especially as you get to the point where you have to start sliding your feet through.
 The point in the learning process just before you are jumping back.

-5. Practicing on a rug forces you to get stronger legs and feet (that's the point)
+5. Practicing on a rug requires you to do some work (that's the point)

 A sticky mat is a prop.
 The stickiness of the mat stops your feet from sliding out and lets you rest into the outer edges of your feet as well as not have to use your inner legs.

-I learned that because I wasn't building the natural leg and foot strength in standing postures (as well as in my lifestyle).
-As a result I wasn't strong enough later in the series to "relax" when the postures became more difficult.
+I learned that because I wasn't building the natural leg and foot strength in standing postures as a result I wasn't strong enough later in the series to "relax" when the postures became more difficult.

 6. Rugs look better